REVAMPING A VISION

 TAKEAWAYS AND NEXT STEPS

-Furthermore, it would be beneficial to conduct interviews with additional traffic and environmental engineers, as well as community members representing various cultural districts, including those within coalitions currently opposing the campaign.
-This would have provided a more comprehensive understanding of various perspectives.
+Additionally, interviewing more traffic and environmental engineers, as well as community members from cultural districts—including coalition members opposing the campaign—would provide a more comprehensive understanding of different perspectives.

 david.kunugi@gmail.com • Linkedin